hartbit/swift-evolution/proposals/XXXX-improve-string-literals.md

 print("""{ "success": false, "error": "Wrong parameter" }""")
 ```

-As a consequence, multi-line strings are now only defined by the leading and trailing newline and gain support for `"` delimiters.
-It has the nice advantage of saving a few characters in multi-line strings which are known to never contain double-quotes:
+As a consequence, multi-line strings are now only defined by a newline following the leading delimiter and the whitespace preceeding the trailing delimiter.
+They gain support for `"` delimiters, which has the nice advantage of saving a few characters in multi-line strings which are known to never contain double-quotes:

 ```swift
 print("""